Christ the Redeemer, Rio de Janeiro

 Child sexual abuse

-There are widespread cases of sexual abuse of children in Brazil.
-All sexual activity with children (persons under the age of 18) is illegal, regardless of the age of consent locally.
+There are cases of sexual abuse of children in Brazil.
+All sexual activity with children (people under the age of 18) is illegal, regardless of the age of consent locally.
 If you commit sex offences against children abroad, you can be prosecuted in the UK.

 Parental child abduction